Check Foreign Office travel advice

-However, if the FCO says travel may be safe, your tour operator may decide to go ahead even though you don't want to.
+However, if the FCO doesn't give an official warning against travel, your tour operator may decide it's fine to go ahead, even if you don't want to go.

 In this case, you won't usually be able to get a refund.
 If you're worried about travelling, you can always talk to your travel company and ask if you can postpone or book an alternative holiday.

 If the FCO has not advised against 'all but essential' travel to the area, your insurance company is also unlikely to pay out if you decide to cancel or curtail your trip because of safety fears.

 If you've booked a package holiday that might be affected by serious problems locally, but your tour operator refuses to refund you. you can argue that your enjoyment and relaxation will be ruined and that you’d be entitled to compensation under the Package Travel and Linked Travel Arrangements 2018.